dotnext/training/devops-geekweek/README.md

 Cross platform because it's browser based and still uses markdown mostly compatible with deckset.

 Just open the HTML files provided using a modern browser.

+##How to contribute

+PLEASE NOTE: If you want to contribute remember to edit the HTML files after you change the relevant Markdown (.md) file